 Floors take daily abuse as people walk all over them.
 Offices and facilities have much more traffic and require additional upkeep and care.
-Unfortunately, neglected floors can end up in a state that’s beyond repair.
-Keep in mind that the cost of replacing a floor is far more costly than it is to maintain one.
+Unfortunately, neglected floors can end up in a state beyond repair.
+The cost of replacing a floor is far more expensive than maintaining one.

 With stripping and waxing, your floors will have a finish with your desired luster.
-This will give your facility a feeling of cleanliness.
-Apart from the shine, stripping and waxing will remove dirt and grime that the floor collects.
-It creates a barrier between the floor and anything that can damage it.
-Moreover, this protective layer can help reduce damage and warping which is usually caused by moisture and water damage.
+First, this process removes dirt and grime that the floor collects.
+Then, it creates a barrier between the floor and anything that can damage it.
+The protective layer can help reduce damage and warping, usually caused by moisture and water damage.

 What makes stripping and waxing beneficial is its aid in improving floor maintenance.
-The coating left after waxing the floor provides protection from wear or scratches.
+The coating left after waxing the floor protects it from wear or scratches.
 This is due to the polymers in the finish.
 It creates an invisible layer on the surface of the floor.
 This provides a lubricant between two objects rubbing together against the floor.
-Over time, it will improve the endurance of the floor’s finish.
-Especially if your facility is in a high-traffic area.
+Over time, it will improve the endurance of the floor’s finish, especially if your facility is in a high-traffic area.

 So, how often should you strip and wax the floor of your facility?
 It usually depends on the level of wear on it.
-But experts recommend that you strip and wax your floor once or twice per year.
+But experts recommend that you strip and wax your floor once or twice yearly.
 Do the floors in your facility receive a high amount of foot traffic?
-Are they often subject to heavy wear-and-tear?
+Are they often subject to heavy wear and tear?
 You might want to consider a regular stripping and waxing schedule.

-In general, strip and wax floors are usually done yearly or every six to twelve months.
-This will help make sure that the floor in your facility stays looking its best.
+Strip and wax floors are usually done yearly or every six to twelve months.
+Before starting any cleaning procedure, you will need the following proper tools:

 - Putty Knife

 - Dust Mop with Handle and Frame

 - Blue or Green Pad for auto scrubber

 - Disposable Mop